KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 2 ways to add markers
 ---------------------

-Add markers to your clips via the :ref:`clip_monitor_overview`.
+Add markers to your clips via the :ref:`ui-monitors_clip_monitor`.
 That allows you to preview the clip at the location where you adding a marker.

 Following procedures add a marker at the playhead position (clip monitor, timeline):